TylerSouthmayd/fork_cleaner/README.md

 CLI tool to delete your old forks.

-Fetches your forked GitHub repositories with no open pull requests, then prompts for their individual deletion.
+Fetches your forked GitHub repositories, then prompts for their individual deletion.

+Provides additional information about each fork to help inform your decision.

 ## Env vars

 - `GITHUB_ACCESS_TOKEN`: required
-  - PAT with repo scope
+  - PAT with `repo` and `delete_repo` scopes
 - `GITHUB_HOST`: optional
   - default: `https://api.github.com`
   - override for enterprise users (e.g. `https://api.github.company.com`)